argoproj/argo-events/docs/sensor-protocol.md

 ### TimeFilter
 TimeFilter describes a window in time.
-Filters out event events that occur outside the time limits.
+DataFilters out event events that occur outside the time limits.
 In other words, only events that occur after Start and before Stop will pass this filter.